Mushfequr-Rahman/LoveL_Classification_Website/README.md

 # Final Project for Web Application Development (CSCI3230U)

 ## Instructions
-To prepare a directory for the MongoDB database:
+To prepare a directory for the MongoDB database in src directory:
 - ``mkdir data``
 - ``mkdir data/db``